Joint Enhancement and Classification using Coupled Diffusion Models of Signals and Logits

 To simulate several environmental degradations, we introduced three distinct noise types during evaluation: \begin{enumerate}[nosep,leftmargin=*] \item \textbf{15\% White Noise (15\% GN):} randomly replace 15\% of the image pixels with standard white noise. \item \textbf{30\% White Noise (30\% GN):} randomly replace 30\% of the image pixels with standard white noise. \item \textbf{Gaussian Blur (GB):} application of a Gaussian kernel of size $5 \times 5$ with a blur of $\sigma=2$, simulating sensor defocus or motion blur. \end{enumerate} Implementation details for the image experiments, including network architectures, training configuration, DDIM-based sampling, and sampling efficiency (in terms of NFE) across strategies, are provided in Appendix~\ref{app:image_experiments}.

 The results are summarized in Table~\ref{tab:image_results}.
 Each row corresponds to a dataset under a specific noise level, and each column corresponds to a method.
-Across all image datasets and corruption settings, the coupled strategies consistently outperform the baseline approaches.
+Across all non-trivial image datasets and corruption settings, the coupled strategies consistently outperform the baseline approaches.
+An exception is the simple MNIST dataset, where URIE achieves slightly higher accuracy, likely due to the low complexity of the data and the limited benefit of iterative coupling in such settings.
 The weaker performance of the \emph{Noisy} and \emph{CARD} baselines can be attributed to the fact that the classifier is trained only on clean images, and thus does not generalize well to corrupted inputs; moreover, in \emph{CARD}, the logits denoiser conditions solely on the corrupted signal, which limits its ability to recover reliable semantic information.